Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles

-Suppose that the center sends out a $1/2$ to a $(4, 5)$-vertex, but not to crossing vertices.
+Suppose that the center sends out a $1/2$ to a $(4, 5)$-vertex, but does not send charge to crossing vertices.
 By the discharging rules, the center sends out at most two $1/2$ in a semi-fan, and then the average charge sent out by the center is at most $(2 \times 1/2 + (k-3)\times 1/3)/k = 1/3$.

 If the center sends out at most $1/3$ through each fan ribs, then the average charge sent out by the center is less than $1/3$.

 If $v$ is a $(\Delta-2)$-vertex, then it only sends positive charge to crossing vertices or $(5, 5)$-vertices, then the average charge sent out by the center is at most $1/3$, the final charge of $v$ is at least $\Delta -2 - 6 - (\Delta -2)\times 1/3 \geq 0$; the equality holds if and only if $\Delta = 11$ and the average charge sent out by the center $v$ in every semi-fan is exactly $1/3$.